velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ## Intro to Tachyon

-- Tachyon: an in-memory cache for HDFS and other data sources
+- Tachyon: an in-memory cache for HDFS and other binary data sources
 - Keeps data off-heap, so multiple Spark applications/executors can share data
+- Solves HA problem for data

 --